ababaian/VIRUSxDISCVRY/tools/Infernal.md

 ![](img/Infernal/Infernal_Screenshot_5.png)

+**Figure 4**: The output results for the novel dicistrovirus.

 ### 6. Analyze the results (example with hits)

 To show an example of an output where the sequence does have hits, I submitted the sequence of the Hepatitis C virus core protein (2157 bp) into the tool.
 I got this sequence from the NCBI database: https://www.ncbi.nlm.nih.gov/nuccore/AH014196.2.

 ![](img/Infernal/Infernal_Screenshot_6.png)

+**Figure 5**: Entry of the Hepatitis C virus core protein nucleic acid sequence and selection of the TC parameter.

 I got the output results below:

 ![](img/Infernal/Infernal_Screenshot_7.png)

+**Figure 6**: The output results for the Hepatitis C virus core protein RNA sequence.

 As seen from the results, we got four hits ranked based on the most confident (lower E-value and higher score) to the least confident hits.
 The region in the sequence from base pair 1 to 279 is likely to encode for IRES_HCV which is a Hepatitis C virus internal ribosome entry site.
 I learned this by searching "IRES_HCV" in the [Rfam database](https://rfam.org/) which is the database for non-coding RNA families and motifs.
 The links it provides directs you to wikipedia pages that explain the function of the non-coding RNA structure.
 You can repeat this for all other hits: HCV_ARF_SL, HCV_SL669, and HCV_SL588.
 You can also see the alignments of the non-coding RNA family or motif sequence to the region in your RNA sequence (you can see the matches and mismatches between the sequences).
 The middle sequence is the consensus sequence.

 ![](img/Infernal/Infernal_Screenshot_8.png)

+**Figure 7**: One of the wikipedia pages for IRES_HCV in the Rfam database.

 ### Conclusion